 An immediately recognizable tai chi movement, it is designed to work on your hips.

 - Stand upright, feet slightly apart, arms outstretched in front of you at shoulder height.

 - Bend both knees a little and bring your left heel forward a bit, tilting your left foot so it only makes contact with the floor at the heel.
 Push your hands (palms flat and open) back to help you balance better.

 - Now step back with your left foot pointed, resting only on its toes now.
 Your arms should be extended forward again at shoulder height to help with balance.
 If going to this position directly is hard, step with both feet together before stepping back with your left foot.

 - Stand upright, arms at shoulder height in front of you.

 - Bend your knees a little with arms to your right side, leaning your arms to an imaginary wall with both palms flat on it, pushing against it.
-Your left leg should now stretch out to your left side so it forms a triangle with the floor and your right leg.
+Your left leg should now stretch out to your left side so it forms a triangle with the

 The tai chi kick is not forceful as in most martial arts but is designed to strengthen your knees and balance.

 - Stand upright, arms to your sides, hands balled into loose fists and palm side up by your hips.
 Your knees may bend a little.